European stocks boosted by telecoms, China stimulus

 In Copenhagen, shares of jeweller Pandora rose 4 percent after news of e-store launches in the American market.

-On the downside, oilfield services provider Petrofac fell 10.2 percent after warning costs at its Laggan-Tormore project in the Shetland Islands would be higher than expected.
+On the downside, oilfield services provider Petrofac fell 10.1 percent after warning that costs at its Laggan-Tormore project in the Shetland Islands would be higher than expected.

 Europe bourses in 2015: link.reuters.com/pap87v